cabraldasilvac/Hero-Header-Frontend/README.md

-# Layout Hero Header
+# Project name: Layout Hero Header

+### Project description

+This project was developed with the purpose of establishing knowledge acquired during study at the Faculty and following tips from the internet.

-## Technologies used in the project
+### 🖥️ Technologies used in the project

     1. React
     2. Typescript